jaypipes/articles/openstack/mulligan.md

 aren't afraid to break things -- I'm afraid nothing will ever change.

-We need no-bullshit, this is how it's gonna be, types of people willing to say "oh fuck no" when needed.
-[3] But also people who say "alright, show me in code" and "I accept the fact that we won't be able to see the future and accurately predict every tiny detail of an upgrade path or side-effect of this feature, but let's just do it and if we need to fix things later, we will."
+We need no-bullshit, this is how it's gonna be, types of people willing to say "oh fuck no" when needed [3].
+But also people who say "alright, show me in code" and "I accept the fact that we won't be able to see the future and accurately predict every tiny detail of an upgrade path or side-effect of this feature, but let's just do it and if we need to fix things later, we will."